ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 Always use full stops at the end of hint text, even when using examples.

-We made this decision based on <a href="https://trello.com/c/cjE65vrR">research from other government departments and internal discussions</a>.
+We made this decision based on <a href="https://trello.com/c/cjE65vrR">research from other government departments and internal discussions (MoJ staff only)</a>.

 We’d like to test this approach to see if it causes users to include full stops in input fields.